yottaawesome/fsnd-project-2/README.md

 5. From the Credentials tab, click _Create credentials_ and choose _OAuth client ID_.
 6. In the next screen, click _Web application_ and then _Create_.
 7. Give your credentials an appropriate _Name_ (e.g. Bookshelf Client) and add http://localhost:5000 to the _Authorised JavaScript origins_.
 Do not add http://127.0.0.1:5000 -- Google will seemingly accept this but fail when using it.
 8. Save your changes and then click _Download JSON_.
-Name the downloaded file `secret.google_client_secrets.json` and place it in the `src/svr` folder of your repository.
+Name the downloaded file `secret.google_client_secrets.json` and place it in the `src/svr` folder of this repository.

 ### (Optional) Setting up GitHub authentication